Furman-Editions-In-Progress/camerarius/README.md

 - Allyson Stevens (allyson.stevens@furman.edu)
 - Mallory Tutterrow (mallory.tutterrow@furman.edu)
 - Bella Dickenson (bella.dickenson@furman.edu)
+- Kathryn Wilson (wilska2@furman.edu)
 - Chiara Palladino (chiara.palladino@furman.edu)
 - Christopher Blackwell (christopher.blackwell@furman.edu)

+## New workflow: transitioning onto Transkribus
+As of 2024, the project will transition on the Transkribus app (transkribus.org).
+Useful tutorials and instructions are on the Youtube channel of Transkribus: https://www.youtube.com/@transkribus/videos.

+Our transcription guidelines will be updated as we continue.

+# Old Materials

 ### Links and Thumbnails